-Many beginning their searches for German-speaking ancestors are frustrated when they find out that one of the truisms of research in Europe is that knowing the exact village of origin is always helpful and sometimes essential to finding out more about their ancestry.
+Many beginning their searches for German-speaking ancestors are left feeling frustrated.
+Why?
+Because one of the truisms of research in Europe is that knowing the exact village of origin is always helpful, and sometimes essential, to finding out more about their ancestry.

 This especially becomes the case when the only document known to the researcher names the generic “Empire of Germany” or still-broad “Kingdom of Prussia” as the origin.